ishandutta2007/free-api/README.md

  - QQ number test : Enter the qq number to get the fortune-telling situation of this number, for example —— <a href="https://www.free-api.com/doc/118" target='_blank'> Interface Address </a>

- - Address conversion latitude and longitude : Convert to the corresponding latitude and longitude according to the city and name-<a href = "https://www.free-api.com/doc/120 "target = '_ blank'> Interface address </a>
+ - Address conversion latitude and longitude : Convert to the corresponding latitude and longitude according to the city and name-<a href = "https://www.free-api.com/doc/120" target = '_ blank'> Interface address </a>

- - Latitude and longitude conversion address : Convert to the corresponding address based on latitude and longitude-<a href =" https: //www.free-api. com / doc / 121 "target = '_ blank'> Interface address </a>
+ - Latitude and longitude conversion address : Convert to the corresponding address based on latitude and longitude-<a href = "https: //www.free-api. com / doc / 121" target = '_ blank'> Interface address </a>

- - Yellow calendar fortune : View the yellow calendar fortune of a certain day based on the date entered-<a href =" https: //www.free-api.com/doc/122 "target = '_ blank'> Interface address </a>
+ - Yellow calendar fortune : View the yellow calendar fortune of a certain day based on the date entered-<a href = "https: //www.free-api.com/doc/122" target = '_ blank'> Interface address </a>

  - Real-time exchange rates of the top ten banks : Including ICBC, Bank of China, Agriculture Bank, Bank of Communications —— <a href="https://www.free-api.com/doc/123" target='_blank'> Interface address </a>